• SUMMARY

 Present:

-▪ Investor at SeekOut, which offers advanced AI-driven candidate-sourcing tools for talent-acquisition teams.
-In January 2022 SeekOut raised $115m in Series-C funding, valuing the company at $1.2 billion.
-It was also GeekWire's 2021 Startup of the Year, and its CEO Anoop Gupta was GeekWire's 2022 CEO of the Year.
+▪ Investor at SeekOut, which offers advanced AI-driven candidate-sourcing tools for talent-acquisition .
+In 2022 the firm raised $115m in Series-C funding, valuing it at $1.2 billion at the time.
+It was GeekWire's 2021 Startup of the Year.

 ▪ After a 16-year break, I resumed writing for The Economist in 2014 as a contributor, mostly on science, technology and business.
 Well over 70 of my articles have been published since then; many are listed below.